datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR01-Plot-Raster.md

 ![ ]({{ site.baseurl }}/images/rfigs/dc-spatial-raster/01-Plot-Raster/turn-off-axes-1.png)

 <div id="challenge" markdown="1">
-## Challenge: Create a Labeled Plots
+## Challenge: Plot Using Custom Breaks

 Create a plot of the Harvard Forest Digital Surface Model (DSM) that has:

-* Six categories that are evenly divided among the range of pixel values.
+* Six classified ranges of values (break points) that are evenly divided among the range of pixel values.
 * Axis labels
 * A plot title